 - Reduce heat to a low simmer.
 Cook for two hours, stirring every 20-30 minutes.
 You're halfway done!

 - Use a hand blender or food processor to puree the jam until you reach a smooth texture that still has some bacon bits remaining.
-You don't want a puree.
+You don't want a puree, but you do want something spreadable.

 - Continue to simmer on low heat for another 2 hours, stirring every 20-30 minutes, until jam has reduced to a thicker consistency.
 When you're done, the jam will resemble a thick, meaty pasta sauce.
 It will get much thicker after it cools.

-- When the jam reaches room temperature, refrigerate it for a few hours.
+- When the jam cools to room temperature, refrigerate it for a few hours.

 - A large quantity of the grease will rise to the top of the bacon jam and congeal in the fridge.
 Unless you are a glutton for grease, scrape it all off and discard it.